kyriba/dev-portal-CRUD-sample/README.md

 set TOKEN_URL=*******
 ```

-To install gradle wrapper open command prompt and execute this command:
+Open command prompt, go to your project directory and execute this command to install gradle wrapper:

 ```shell
 gradlew wrapper --gradle-version 7.0.2
 ```

-To compile the project without executing any tests so build reports execute this  command:
+Then, to compile the project without executing any tests so build reports execute this  command:

 ```shell
 gradlew assemble
 ```

-To run application execute this:
+Finally, to run application execute this:

 ```shell
 gradlew clean bootRun